camel-cdr/boline/aoc22/README.md

 ## Development Log

-* complexity:
-  My personal rating of how complex the implementation was.

-* loc:
-  The liens of code may not correlate with my perceived complexity, as creating lookup tables is very easy, but adds a lot of lines.

-* runtime:
-  Runtime on my PC with `tcc -P -E`.
-The runtime only partially reflect the performance of boline, since the inputs we are working with are raw bytes, which you wouldn't use in usual boline applications.

 | file             | complexity | loc | runtime | added features | postprocessing | godbolt                                      |
 | ----             | ---------- | --- | ------- | -------------- | -------------- | -------                                      |
 | [aoc1.c](aoc1.c) | 2/10       | 28  | 2.1 sec | `B<n>_MUL_B4`  | none           | [WK4zdW5vK](https://godbolt.org/z/WK4zdW5vK) |